 The crowds at Versailles can be quite aggravating, so this guide to Versailles will focus on practical Versailles travel tips as your information packet at Versailles will inform you about the history of the grounds.
 I’ve included information about how to skip the lines at Versailles.
-This post contains affiliate links, so see my disclosure for more information.

 The best month to visit Versailles

 It’s best month to visit Versailles in the off season and to avoid the busy summer months, in particular July.
 Spring and fall certainly hold interest, however I felt that the beginning of November was a perfect time as you can enjoy the turning leaves in the gardens if you’re lucky enough.
 I absolutely loved visiting Versailles in early November where we could see the leaves turning.
 (Spot the cute fat cats on the grounds!)

 Similarly, visiting Versailles during winter months and early spring (1 November to 31 March) means that you’ll get access to parts of Versailles that ordinally aren’t free, including the Musical Fountains Shows, Musical Gardens, and the Gallery of Coaches.